jscoq/jscoq/README.md

 #### Development Version

 Development for 0.9 takes place in the `js-worker` branch.
-A preview release of jsCoq 0.9 is available at:
+This branch provides significant advantages due to Coq being ran in Worker thread, while not yet ready for general use, it is mandatory for developers.
+A preview build of jsCoq 0.9 is usually available at:

 <https://x80.org/rhino-trunk/>

-Note that the version in this link is very unstable.
-Big structural changes are happening in 0.9, please drop a mail to the mailing list if you plan to contribute.
+The version in this link is very unstable.
+Big structural changes are happening in 0.9, please stop by gitter or by the mailing list if you would to contribute.

+jsCoq is easy to develop using the Chrome developer tools; the jsCoq object has a `debug` flag, and it is possible to compile Coq with debug information by setting the make variable `JSCOQ_DEBUG=yes`.

-Previous Coq versions such as 8.5 and 8.6 can be accessed as:
+Previous Coq versions can be accessed at:

 - <https://x80.org/rhino-coq/v8.5/>
 - <https://x80.org/rhino-coq/v8.6/>

-etc...
-In the future we may provide builds corresponding to particular hashes.
+In the future, we may provide builds corresponding to particular git hashes.
 See below for more jsCoq versions, including one adapted to HoTT.

 ### Publications